Westport, CT CBC Christmas Bird Count Sunday, December 15, 2013.

 - Tel: 203-846-0359.

 Backyard Feeder Counts: Some birders also choose to stay home, but they too can participate by observing their backyard bird feeders and counting local visitors.
 These counts have certain guidelines but are welcome additions to the science that 113 years of continuous data collection supported by the National Audubon Society.
-Feeder forms can be obtained by going to Westport CBC Feeder Form.
+Feeder forms can be obtained by clicking here on Westport CT Backyard Bird Feeder Form.

-The CBC results are published in AMERICAN BIRDS online magazine along with the input from 1700 other counts conducted nationwide and throughout the Americas.
-This is the longest running annual census of bird populations in the country, thanks to the some 44,000 thousand birdwatchers who volunteer their efforts.
+The CBC results are published in AMERICAN BIRDS online magazine along with the input from 2200 other counts conducted nationwide and throughout the Americas.
+This is the longest running annual census of bird populations in the country, thanks to over 63,000 thousand birdwatchers who volunteer their efforts.

-After the count this year CBC observers then will gather at 6pm to tally the results and join in on a potluck dinner celebration to discuss the highlights of the day.
+After the count this year the Westport CT CBC observers then will gather at 6pm to tally the results and join in on a potluck dinner celebration to discuss the highlights of the day.